froxlor/Documentation/admin-guide/settings/index.md

 ## 1. Main settings

 Froxlor offers a variety of settings for the panel itself and the server services used.
-For the more demanding users, there is an advanced more which opens even more possibilities.
+For the more demanding users, there is an advanced mode (click the top-right button `Mode: Basic` to toggle) which opens even more possibilities.
 Settings can also be _exported_ and _imported_ to and from other froxlor installations.
 You can always use the _Global search_ at the top if you are unsure where to find a specific setting.

 <UiBrowser :src="('/img/frx_settings_overview.png')" alt="Settings overview"/>